-We usually focus more on developing healthy patterns of behavior than on “mental illness”.
-Pediatric psychologists are often more likely to be trained in behavioral therapies based on scientific research than in methods based on traditional notions about unconscious motivation and inner conflict.
+How is a pediatric psychologist different from a child psychologist or any other psychologist?
+Pediatric psychologists are more likely to work in health care settings than in mental health organizations.
+We usually work more with pediatricians than with psychiatrists, and are focused more on building healthy behaviors than on “mental illness”.
+We are more likely to be trained in behavioral therapies built on scientific research than in therapies based on traditional notions about unconscious motivation and inner conflict.

 Please feel free to contact me if your question is not answered here or elsewhere on the website.
 I am here to help.